The road to becoming a listed company: step by step

 Congratulations on your IPO!

-Lindahl’s competence group for Capital Markets and Public M&A provides ongoing advice to companies in connection with IPOs, as well as for stock-market transactions and issues arising during a company’s life as a listed company, such as handling the AGM, corporate law issues, corporate governance issues, disclosure issues, insider issues, incentive programmes, procurements of capital, buy-outs from the stock exchange, mergers, etc.
+Lindahl’s competence group for capital markets and public M&A provides ongoing advice to companies in connection with IPOs, as well as for capital market transactions and issues arising during a company’s life as a listed company, such as handling the AGM, corporate law issues, corporate governance issues, disclosure issues, insider issues, incentive programmes, procurements of capital, buy-outs from the stock exchange, mergers, etc.

-Lindahl’s clients are often found in knowledge-based, innovative and technology-intensive industries, and Lindahl is regularly engaged for stock market transactions in areas such as life science, real property, shipping, IT, telecom and media (ICT).
+Lindahl’s clients are often found in knowledge-based, innovative and technology-intensive industries, and Lindahl is regularly engaged for capital market transactions in areas such as life science, real property, shipping, IT, information and communications technology (ICT).